JordanFrecon/jordanfrecon.github.io/_courses/data-analysis.md

 It is necessary to have prior knowledge on both the fundamentals of mathematics (analysis, linear algebra, probability, statistics) and computer science.
 As such, it is advised to be proficient in
 - the manipulation of vectors and matrix multiplication
-- probabilities distributions (common distributions, mean, variance, etc.)
+- probability distributions (common distributions, mean, variance, etc.)
 - the basics of the calculus of variations